mhadaily/handling_errors_gracefully_dartpad_workshop/public/step_05/instructions.md

 }
 ```

-We are now able to return a type that has two expected type!
+You are now able to return a type that has two expected type!
 Let's refactor, beginning with `errorHandler` function:

 ```dart
  typedef AsyncCallBack<T> = Future<T> Function();